SigmaWrath/Tukupu-Published/content/Player Classes/Rogue/Thief.md

 #### <span style="color:rgb(203, 123, 55)">Level 3: Second-Story Work</span>

-You have trained to reach especially hard-to-reach places, granting you these benefits"
+You have trained to reach especially hard-to-reach places, granting you these benefits:

 > **<span style="color:rgb(134, 93, 187)">Climber</span>**: You gain a Climb Speed equal to your Speed.
 >